 Screen tips are often available for icons and buttons.

 For some programs, only separate windows get a thumbnail.
-For example, if a Google Chrome browser window has several tabs open in a single window, only the active one will show in the thumbnail.
-But Internet Explorer and Firefox show a thumbnail for each tab.
+For example, if a current major browser (Internet Explorer, Firefox, or Chrome) has several tabs open in a single window, only the active tab will show as a thumbnail.

 Since all computers have a small battery inside to keep the clock running, even when unplugged, the time should not be off much unless the battery is getting old.
 (Or someone has been playing around!)